ericmahare/math-magician/README.md

 - write `git clone https://github.com/ericmahare/math-magician.git`.
 - go to the repository folder in your command prompt `cd math-magician`
 - write `npm install` to install all the packages.
-- write `npm start` to start the live server
+- write `npm start` to start the live server.

 ## Authors